The single biggest marketing challenge affecting small business owners (and a surprisingly simple solution)

 What if one marketing platform isn’t enough?

-For some creative entrepreneurs, using just one online platform to market themselves won’t cut it.
+For some entrepreneurs, using just one online platform to market themselves won’t cut it.
 Continuing with the example above, you might be keen to combine your Instagram marketing efforts with a blog.

 As well as boosting your SEO and establishing you as an authority in your industry, a blog could help you to leverage the audience you already have on Instagram.
 Sharing blog posts with your Instagram followers could tempt them over to your website, making them even more likely to become clients.